tutors-sdk/tutors-reference-manual/unit-0/note-03/note.md

 The credits property will appear as a subtitle in the course title bar.

 There are a range of other optional properties.
-See [later in this document](https://tutors.dev/course/tutors-reference-manual#properties.yaml-1) for a complete list of valid properties.
+See [later in this document]( https://tutors.dev/note/tutors-reference-manual/unit-0/note-10)for a complete list of valid properties.

 A course folder will typically contain topics (see below).
 Occasionally  you may choose to place units directly in a course folder.